Keyboard shortcuts

 CLI Threshold Flags

-Override thresholds for a single analysis run:
+Override thresholds for a single analysis run using command-line flags:

-# Set cyclomatic complexity threshold
+# Override cyclomatic complexity threshold (legacy flag, default: 10)

 debtmap analyze . --threshold-complexity 15